-You will need to schedule a removal of your foley catheter unless it was removed at the hospital.
-You will need to be seen in the office several weeks after your discharge as well.
+You will need to be seen in the office several weeks after your discharge.
 Call the office to make an appointment if you don't already have one.
 You may drive to this visit.

-If you develop a fever greater than 101 degrees Fahrenheit, the catheter stops draining or you are unable to urinate, call the office or come to the emergency room.
+If you develop a fever greater than 101 degrees Farenheit, the catheter stops draining or you are unable to urinate, call the office or come to the emergency room.